ctessum/dsf/manuscript.md

 * __Distribute funding decisions__: Grants are distributed algorithmically based downloads and a distributed review system.
 * __Preserve data ownership__: Users are compensated for reviews and for publishing high-quality articles.
 Proceeds from selling database access to third parties are returned to users (minus operating expenses).
-* __Break network effects__: Early adopters be incentivised to participate by the relatively easy access to grant funding.
+* __Break network effects__: Early adopters are incentivised to participate by the relatively easy access to grant funding.
 As the number of users increases, the competition for grant funding will increase, as will the prestige associated with having a highly-rated article.

 ### Core assumptions

 Here we list some core assumptions built into the design of DSF:

-1. __Users can be verifiably matched to individual humans__: The success of any liberal radical approach relies on successfully mapping system users to individual humans (Buterin et al, 2018).
+1. __Users can be verifiably matched to individual humans__: The success of any liberal radical approach relies on successfully mapping system users to individual humans[@doi:10.2139/ssrn.3243656].
 If one human can act as many users, then a distributed system is in danger of becoming a centralized one, centered around that individual.
 DSF will initially use email identities issued by reputable institutions to perform this verification.